RianeDev/RuntimeStaticMeshImporter/README.md

 If you are having issues with packaging your build/the system complaining about the assimp dll being missing, look in your packaged project for a 'Plugins/RuntimeStaticMeshImporter' folder and follow it until you find the assimp-vc140-mt.dll.
 Copy this and paste it in Project/Binaries/Win64.

+The system works best with FBX files that have a single, solid mesh.
+If something looks weird when importing, it may be that there are too many meshes within the FBX, or your normals might be off.
+Make sure to check them.
+Replication works fine for lower-poly objects, but with high-poly objects there is a hardcap on array limits.
+This could result in a client being kicked from the server if the array gets too big.
+Am working on this.

 ![BlueprintExample](https://github.com/RianeDev/RuntimeStaticMeshImporter/assets/42573189/e13f4074-e011-4267-8503-27ac17b1333a)